hashicorp/vault/ui/lib/core/stories/confirm.md

 ## Confirm
 `Confirm` components prevent users from performing actions they do not intend to by showing a confirmation message as an overlay.
 This is a contextual component that should always be rendered with a `Trigger` which triggers the message.

+See the `Trigger` component for a description of properties.

 **Example**

 ```js